 Among distinguished sociologists, Antonio Gramsci was one of the most important Marxist thinkers of the twentieth century.
 His work, a deliberate attempt to unify social theory and political practice, was dominated by a rejection of economic determinism and the attempt to find an alternative way of interpreting Karl Marx.
 This rejection was achieved by insisting on the independence of politics and ideology from economic determination, and by emphasizing the way that men and women can change their circumstances by struggle.
-Gramsci argued that the domination of the capitalist class could not be secured by economic factors alone but required political force and, much more importantly, an ideological apparatus which secured the consent of the dominated classes.
+Hegemony was a term previously used by Marxists such as Vladimir Lenin to denote the political leadership of the working-class in a democratic revolution.

-In capitalist societies, these apparatuses were effectively the institutions of civil society, the churches; the family and even trade unions.
+Gramsci expanded this concept, developing an analysis of how the ruling capitalist class, the bourgeoisie, establishes and maintains its control.
 The stability of capitalist societies was mostly dependent on the ideological donimation of the working class.
 Gramsci suggested that this domination could not be complete, however, for the working class has a dual consciousness one part of which is imposed by the capitalist class while the other part is a commonsense reasoning and knowledge derived from the workers' everyday experience of thc world.

 Cultural hegemony propagates its own values and norms so that they become the "common sense" values of all and thus maintain the status quo.
 Hegemonic power is therefore used to maintain consent to the capitalist order.
 This cultural hegemony is produced and reproduced by the dominant class through the institutions that form the superstructure.